FREE SHIPPING on orders of $85 or more

 The English language only became standardized in the last few centuries.
 For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Monckton has been recorded under many different variations, including Monkton, Monckton, Moncktone, Monktone, Mongton, Mongdene and many more.

-More information is included under the topic Early Monckton Notables in all our PDF Extended History products.
+Another 38 words (3 lines of text) are included under the topic Early Monckton Notables in all our PDF Extended History products and printed products wherever possible.

 To escape the uncertainty of the political and religious uncertainty found in England, many English families boarded ships at great expense to sail for the colonies held by Britain.
 The passages were expensive, though, and the boats were unsafe, overcrowded, and ridden with disease.
 Those who were hardy and lucky enough to make the passage intact were rewarded with land, opportunity, and social environment less prone to religious and political persecution.
 Many of these families went on to be important contributors to the young nations of Canada and the United States where they settled.
 Moncktons were some of the first of the immigrants to arrive in North America:

-Monckton Settlers in the United States in the 19th Century
+Monckton Settlers in United States in the 19th Century

-Monckton Settlers in the United States in the 20th Century
+Monckton Settlers in United States in the 20th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.